mrakgr/The-Spiral-Language/readme.md

 let (var_2: (int64 [])) = Array.zeroCreate<int64> (System.Convert.ToInt32(8L))
 ```

 Before the function is complete, there are two more things need.
 To stop the function from unboxing every union type and to stop it from recursing on every module.
+This last one is more of a convenience than necessity.

 ```
 inl toa_map f =